Aman-Patel-1030/MediVoice-AI/README.md

-# 🩺 AI Medical Voice Agent
+# 🩺 MEDIVOICE - AI

 AI-powered doctors in your browser – real-time health assistance with voice.